Consulta OnLine (periodico online) ISSN 1971-9892

 This paper examines the

-Italian Constitutional Courts recent ruling on the constitutionality of
+Italian Constitutional Courts recent ruling on the constitutionality of Article

-evaluation of the childs fundamental rights, especially in light of their
+childs fundamental rights, especially in light of

-heightened vulnerability.
+their heightened vulnerability.
 This methodological choice does not deny the

 relevance of other legal interests but underscores their irrelevance within the